goolte-lab/flyway-example-1/README.md

     You will see a database error indicating that the `PHONE_NUMBER` column does not exist:

         org.h2.jdbc.JdbcSQLException: Column "PHONE_NUMBER" not found [42122-186]

+4. Stop the application.

+5. Copy the [V2__Add_Phone_Numbers.sql](sql/V2__Add_Phone_Numbers.sql) from the sql directory to the [src/main/resources/db/migration](src/main/resources/db/migration) directory.

+6. Run the database migration using the following Gradle command:

+        $ ./gradlew flywayMigrate

+7. Start the application by running the following Gradle command:

+        $ ./gradlew run

 ## Bugs and Feedback
 For bugs, questions and discussions please use the [Github Issues](https://github.com/gregwhitaker/flyway-example/issues).